How to replace a door with DIY bifolds & when to replace your door

 Ready-to-assemble bifold doors offer a completely new, innovative way to install your doors.
 With a ready-to-assemble bifold, you could be ready to replace your old door from the moment of arrival.

-Ready-to-assemble doors are known as a ‘complete package’.
 Within the package includes:

 The bifold door parts including frame and glass